cbrown5/connections-game/LEVEL_CUSTOMIZATION_GUIDE.md

 # Level Customization Guide

-This guide explains how to add, remove, or modify levels in your Connections game.
+This guide explains how to add, remove, or modify levels in your word match game.

 ## Understanding the Level Structure